vandanrohatgi/blog-grave/_posts/2021-12-7-Ethernaut.md

 Okay.
 First we see a mapping of addresses and their balance.
 Then we see a simple constructor. fair enough.
 Then we see a transfer function that takes an address and a value, and then transfers that amount from the sender to receiver.
 And the last function shows us the balance of addresses.

 The hint says if we know what an odometer is.
-At first I thought it was an etherium or a blockchain concept I didn't know.
+At first I thought it was an ethereum or a blockchain concept I didn't know.
 Which landed me on this [awesome article](https://medium.com/loom-network/how-to-secure-your-smart-contracts-6-solidity-vulnerabilities-and-how-to-avoid-them-part-1-c33048d4d17d)

 Just like odometers which after hitting 999999 go back to 000000 solidity also has this underflow and overflow mechanism. (read the above article)